 - Otraparte: The coffee isn’t that good and the WiFi sucks, but even so El Cafe de Otraparte is the cafe / hang out area we miss most about Medellin.

-There’s A LOT more than this, of course.
-Find out more in our comprehensive Envigado guide.
+There’s A LOT more than this, of course, which you can read all about in our comprehensive Envigado guide.

-What Everybody Else Says (and We Mean Everybody)
+What Everybody Else Recommends (and We Mean Everybody)

 When we moved to Medellin we read a lot of blog posts on what to do and see.
 Then we had the idea of compiling all those recommendations into one.